Kabul school bombing: A sign of what lies ahead for Afghanistan? | DW | 11.05.2021

 "Civilians suffer the most in wars.
 A few days ago, a bus was hit by a landmine, killing dozens of people.
 This needs to stop," he added.

-Most Afghans, however, are not optimistic about their future and say the school attack could be the beginning of a new violent era in their country.
+Most Afghans, however, are not optimistic about their future and believe the school attack could be the beginning of a new violent era in their country.

 Additional reporting by Ghazanfar Adili, DW's correspondent in Kabul.